 Note: As of version 6.3 of CaptionMaker and MacCaption, only Desktop, Pro, and Enterprise licenses issued by Telestream are supported.
-If you purchased CaptionMaker or MacCaption prior to October 2013, you need to upgrade to a Telestream Desktop, Pro, or Enterprise license before upgrading to the current software version.
+If you purchased

+CaptionMaker or MacCaption prior to October 2013, you need to upgrade to a Telestream Desktop, Pro, or Enterprise license before upgrading to the current software version.
 Please contact Telestream for more information.

-For detailed CaptionMaker installation, upgrading, and setup instructions, see the chapter, Installing CaptionMaker, near the end of this guide.
+For detailed CaptionMaker installation, upgrading, and setup instructions, see the chapter, Installation.